smutch/hwsa2021-slides/PITCHME.md

 </style>

 - `njit` means compile in "no-python" mode.
 This requires the function to be simple and use only support functions and types (most of Numpy) but not Python classes or dicts.
-- Loops are encouraged!
+- Loops are fine!
 They will be optimised by LLVM (the compiler) for your CPU.
 * `15.7 ms` with decorator vs. `42.5 ms` without <span data-marpit-fragment>**= ~2.5x speed-up**</span>